All Episodes

 Done.

-It's just uh it's a it's a bad look, man.
+It just is a bad look, man.

 You know what I'm saying?

-And of course, who can forget Bobby Schmurders, GS9 or G Stone 90 crits.
+And of course, who can forget Bobby Schmurder's GS9 or G-Stone 90 crits?

-So they got hit with a state case, they didn't get hit with a federal case, which is why Bobby and them are out right now.
+They didn't get hit with a federal case, which is why Bobby and them are out right now.

-So um, yeah, see, look, boom, rowdy rebel.
+So yeah, see, look, boom, Rowdy Rebel.

-Here's Bobby Schmirder right here.
+Here's Bobby Schmurder right here.

-Uh, and that what they don't uh the state, right?
+And what they don't, the state, right?

 The state went after them on Rico cases as well.